 What’s the best local dish you’ve tasted?

 Okonomiyaki is a street food known to Hiroshima and Osaka.
-A savory pancake dish cooked on a griddle in front of you, where you can choose a variety of toppings including cabbage, meat, seafood, noodles, and pickled vegetables.
+A savoury pancake dish cooked on a griddle in front of you, where you can choose a variety of toppings including cabbage, meat, seafood, noodles, and pickled vegetables.
 My preferred version is of Hiroshima, which layers the ingredients (first pancake, then noodles, then additional toppings) and flips frequently.
 Pair it with a chilled glass of Asahi beer, and life is good!

 What’s your most vivid travel moment?

 My most vivid memory in Japan was eating at Another C, a Kaiseki restaurant in Kyoto.
 The intimate restaurant hosts a maximum of eight people, where Chef Dan Tominaga cooks and prepares the multi-course meal in front of you, while chatting with you and the other diners.
 About halfway through the meal, a Geisha joined the dinner.
-She performed a traditional dance in front of us, which was truly mesmerizing.
+She performed a traditional dance in front of us, which was truly mesmerising.
 After her performance, she played a traditional game, took photos, and chatted with each diner individually.
 It was an unexpected, once-in-a-lifetime encounter that elevated an already amazing meal to a true cultural experience.

 Your best piece of travel advice?